 Back in 2011-13, in the north, if you exclude the ridiculously expensive €23 for inadvertently and stupidly chosing the closest campsite to EuroDisney, the average of my other five sites was €9 (from €6 to €12).
 The only hotel outside of Paris was €34.

 In the south, my ten campsites averaged €10 (from €5 to €16), although the price increased the closer to the south coast I got.
 My seven hotels averaged €43.

-If you're on a tight budget and can't justify the expensive bar prices for beer (especially considering how cheap it is in the supermarket) then order a pichet (pee-chay) of wine (1/4 litre) for a couple of euros.
+If you're on a tight budget and can't justify the outrageous bar prices for beer, then order a pichet (pee-chay) of wine (1/4 litre) for a few euros.